How Much Do FIFA World Cup Tickets Cost?

 Category 1 Seating

-The best seats a soccer fan can sit in are designated as “Category 1.”
-This includes both sides of the stadium that run parallel to the sidelines of the field.
+The best World Cup seats a soccer fan can sit in are designated as “Category 1.”
+This includes both sides of the stadium that run parallel to the touchlines (sidelines) of the field.
 Sitting in this section affords fans the best view of both sides of the pitch, and seats extend from the top of the stadium all the way down to right behind the teams’ benches.
-For the 2022 World Cup, the most expensive tickets in Category 1 are $10,000, and the cheapest are about $230.
+For the 2022 World Cup, the most expensive tickets in Category 1 are over $4,000 and the cheapest just under $300 for seats at an early non-opening match.

 Category 2 Seating

 Depending on the stadium, this level of seating can look a few different ways, but it generally has fans sitting in the same area.
 Category 2 is usually the seats surrounding the area behind the goal on each end of the pitch, and like Category 1, the seats can range from right above the action to farther back.
-At the 2022 World Cup, the most expensive Category 2 tickets are $6,700, and the cheapest are roughly $200.
+At the 2022 World Cup, the most expensive Category 2 tickets are $500 and the cheapest are roughly under $200 for an early non-opening match.

 Category 3 Seating